EricHigdon/OctoPrint-RGB_status/README.md

 If you encounter any issues or bugs with the plugin please feel free to make an issue on the repo.
 I also fully support additions to the plugin from third partys.
 If you have an idea or an already developed solution that would implement with the plugin well please submit it to the github repo and I will gladly consider additions and contributions.

 See the [github page](https://github.com/EricHigdon/OctoPrint-RGB_status/) for more details.

+Like the plugin and feeling generous?
+Consider [donating a few dollars](https://paypal.me/EricHigdon).
+All funds receieved will be used to purchase more equipment for testing and development.